michaelneuper/website/content/posts/what-linux-packaging-format-to-use.md

 ---
-title: "Exploring Linux Package Formats: Which One Should You Use?"
+title: "Which Linux Packaging Format Should You Use?"
 date: 2023-01-09T13:36:52+02:00
 categories: ['Articles']
 tags: ['Linux']